 2. Use debit cards, credit cards or travel cards

-It’s often safer to use a credit card or travel card when cards are accepted because you’ll be able to track your spending.
+It’s often safer to use a debit card, credit card or travel card when cards are accepted because you’ll be able to track your spending.

 If your card gets lost or stolen, you can block it immediately in the NAB Mobile Banking app, NAB Internet Banking or by calling us.
 It becomes useless to the thief and you haven't lost your money.